seqweb/seqweb/docs/polyglot_pipeline.md

   <br> <em> a box</em>
 </p>

-Each module is designed as a **plug-and-play unit**, capable of being composed, replaced, tested, or reused independently, regardless of implementation language.
+Each module is designed to function as a **plug-and-play unit** in one or more Fabricator pipelines, in which modules may be composed, replaced, tested, or reused independently, regardless of implementation language.

-Modules may be composed via **native orchestration** (when implemented in the same language) or executed in isolation through **IO wrappers** that expose a standardized shell or CLI interface.
+Modules may be composed using two different implementation mechanisms: via **native orchestration** (when the modules are implemented in the same language) or executed in isolation through **IO wrappers** that expose a standardized shell or CLI interface.
 This hybrid model allows clean decoupling, testability, and flexibility across execution boundaries.

 ---

-## 📦 Key Terminology
+## Key Terminology

 | Term                | Meaning |
 |---------------------|---------|